jesingson/soundtrack-popularity-analysis/README.md

 - configurable command-line execution
 - reproducible analytical outputs

-The original source notebook is also included in the repository for reference during grading and comparison.
+The original exploratory notebook is included in the repository for reference.

-While the original notebook contained additional exploratory components (such as hypothesis testing), the production script focuses on the **core reproducible analytical workflow** required to generate consistent outputs from new datasets.
+# Extending the Analysis

+The modular architecture allows additional analytical components or visualizations to be added easily.

+For example, future extensions may include:

+- additional exploratory visualizations
+- alternative regression specifications
+- feature importance analysis
+- interactive dashboards built with Streamlit